What are some tips to deal with the effects of sibling abuse as an adult?

 02/01/2021

-I gather from your question, which is limited in its information and therefore requires that I make a number of assumptions, that the abuse you experienced from him was in the past?
-Knowing that is was abuse doesn’t excuse you from the responsibility of managing and dealing with the aftermath.
+I gather from your question, which is limited in its information and therefore requires that I make a number of assumptions, that the physical violence and other abuse you experienced from him was in the past?
+Knowing that it was abuse doesn’t excuse you from the responsibility of managing and dealing with the aftermath.
 That is the horrible injustice of being a victim.
 You have to deal with and address the trauma.
 It falls to you to not remain “messed up.”
 Not thinking about it is certainly an option, and it will certainly not result in straightening out the mess left from the abuse.
 Here are some things that you can do now that you have put 2 and 2 together.

 1. Determine the abuse – you may want to seek out professional help to evaluate the situation and determine and articulate exactly what the abuse was.
-There are several different types of abuse where a sibling makes you feel powerless, neglected, devalued and can be physical, emotional or sexual.
+There are several different types of abuse or family violence where a sibling makes you feel powerless, neglected, devalued and can be physical, emotional or sexual.

 2. Decide how to address it – again, with the help of a professional decide how to address it.
 Not addressing it may be an option but there are other, more healthy options.
 You can seek to address underlying issues as to why this sibling may be an aggressor.
 You can walk away and let others know why you are.
 You can even confront your sibling and let them know how they abused you and how it hurt you.